RickySkywalker/DeltaDoc/Code-server-doc.md

 # Code-server documentation

-This is the documentation for code-server on Delta and DeltaAI
+This is the documentation for code-server on Delta and DeltaAI.

+**Note: you should do all the work on your terminal that is NOT in VS code, VS code terminal may have some problem**

-## Init code-server on login node
+## Start code-server on login node
 You can try to firstly init the code-server on login node to test if it works correctly

 ### Download and install code-server